argonne-lcf/mlprof/README.md

 - [ ] Identify what parameters can impact performance such as NCCL environment variables and framework-specific parameters
 - [ ] Do the analysis for standard models and large language models (LLMs)
 - [ ] Develop auto-tuning methods to set these parameters for optimal performance

+### 2023-02-20

+- [ ] Associate `mpiprofile`'s with backend + attach logs to keep everything together

+- [ ] Scale up message sizes in mpiprofiles
+- [ ] Aggregate into table, grouped by backend
+- [ ] Test `fp16` support w/ all backends
+- [ ] Ensure all GPUs being utilized
+	- w/ `conda/2022-09-08-hvd-nccl` all processes get mapped to GPU0 for some reason

 </p>
 </details>